Melrose RFC

+Between the 2019-2020 and 2023-2024 seasons the club ran a men's professional side known as the Southern Knights which competed in the Super 6 league and Super Sprint competitions.

 History

 The club was formed in 1877 and was elected to full membership of the Scottish Rugby Union in 1880.
 The club have played at the Greenyards since the club's inception.

-Melrose have been Scottish champions on nine occasions and Scottish cup winners three times.
+Melrose have been Scottish champions on ten occasions and Scottish cup winners four times.
 They lifted the Scottish Cup in 1997 to complete a domestic double and have also won the Border League on 17 occasions.

 Despite the population of Melrose hovering around 2000 for a number of years the team has been a consistently successful club in the upper echelons of the Scottish game.